5 ways to celebrate Filipino-American History Month (FAHM)

 There’s so many different ways to celebrate!
 Let’s look at how we can do that.

-There are many ways to celebrate FAHM and the first one can be learning more about Filipino-American history and culture; this helps us understand the successes, but also struggles that Filipino-Americans have faced.
+Learning more about Filipino-American history and culture helps us understand the successes, but also struggles that Filipino-Americans have faced.
 There have been developments of three institutions that have helped recognize Filipino-Americans and ensure that our voices are heard.
 This includes: Filipino-American Studies (FAS), the Filipino-American National Historical Society (FANHS), and Filipino-American History Month (FAHM).

 All of these initiatives allow Filipino-Americans to have a voice and to be recognized in history.
-It’s so important that our experiences are recognized and our histories are told, considering we are a large ethnic group in the U.S.
+It’s so important that our experiences are recognized and our history is told, especially considering we are a large ethnic group in the U.S.

 In 2019, there were about 4.2 million Filipinos in the U.S. That’s hella Filipinos!
 The most populated states are California, New York, Hawaii, Nevada, and Illinois.